-Under the 2016 Code, a small-mine permit will be issued for an initial term of five years (previously three years under the 2003 Code).
+Under the 2016 Code, a small-mine permit will be issued for an initial term of five years (three years under the 2003 Code).
 The term may be renewed for three years at a time without any limit on the number of renewals.

-A mining permit will be issued for an initial term of between five and 20 years (depending on the mineral reserves identified and the investment required); this is less than the maximum 25 years for an initial permit under the 2003 Code.
-Mining permits will be renewable as many times as necessary until the resource is exhausted.
+A mining permit will be issued for an initial term of between five and 20 years (depending on the mineral reserves identified and the investment required); the maximum term for an initial permit under the 2003 Code is 25 years.
+Mining permits are renewable as many times as necessary until the resource is exhausted.

 Changes to fees, royalties, taxes and tax relief